 You’ll see a notice that your verification is pending.
-If your CNAME has been added properly, you should be able to verify.
+If your CNAME has been added properly, you should be able to verify the change.

 There may be a delay of up to 24 hours for DNS record changes to take effect.
 Check with your hosting provider for details.